 - Incident control number.

 - Date and time of request.

 - Name and address of the reporting person, if possible.

 - Type of incident reported.

 - Involvement of weapons, drugs and/or alcohol.

 - Location of incident reported.

 - Identification of members assigned as primary and backup.

 - Time of dispatch.

 - Time of the responding member's arrival.

 - Time of member's return to service.

 - Disposition or status of reported incident.

-- Vehicle mileage and transport time when a member is transporting.
+- Vehicle mileage and transport time when a member is transporting a juvenile or a person of the opposite sex.